 - Redness and/or swelling of the eye(s)

-Other signs and symptoms to watch for are pain and distress, cloudy eyes, unusual growths near or in one or both eyes.
+Other signs and symptoms to watch for are pain and distress, lethargy, cloudy eyes or unusual growths near or in one or both eyes.

 The Most Common Cat Eye Problems